aces/Loris/README.Mac.md

 # 1. System Requirements

-The following list provides foresight into the proceeding sections and recommended versions to install:
+The following list provides foresight into the proceeding sections and versions to install:

  * macOS (tested on Mojave 10.14.3)
  * XCode Command Line Tools